dotnet/AspNetCore.Docs/aspnet/fundamentals/localization.rst

 		using Microsoft.Framework.Localization;
 		using Microsoft.AspNet.Localization;

 #.
-From the ``Startup.ConfigureServices`` method, call the ``IServiceCollection.AddLocalization`` extension methodto to enable localization and tell the framework where to find the localized resources in the project.
+From the ``Startup.ConfigureServices`` method, call the ``IServiceCollection.AddLocalization`` extension method to to enable localization and tell the framework where to find the localized resources in the project.

 	.. code-block:: c#
 		:emphasize-lines: 3